-- 1. Training will consist of one three hour group session.
+- 1. Training will consist of one three hour group session if in person.
 This is provided throughout the Archdiocese at various locations in the city during the entire year.
-The dates are noted on the school website and reminders will be announced in the parish and school bulletins. - 2.
+The dates are noted on the school website and reminders will be announced in the parish and school bulletins.
+Most training can be done online. - 2.
 Following the training session, your name and email address will be given to the archdiocese.
 You must sign on to the diocesan website to register.
 Click on VIRTUS and sign in and establish a password. - 3.
 You will then have access to the follow-up training program entitled "Virtus."
 You must read the printed article and answer the question posed at the end.
 You will receive online informational bulletins, one per month.
 You are required to read the bulletins and answer the question at the end of each bulletin. - 4.
 Unless you have completed or are regularly completing the online portion of the training, you will NOT be permitted to work or volunteer at STA